DavidShenJingtao/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: UC5 - List all student contacts in a specific session**
+**Use case: UC5 - List all contacts in a specific session**

 **MSS**

-1. TA requests to view all student contacts belonging to a chosen session.
+1. TA requests to view all contacts belonging to a chosen session.
 2. TAConnect checks that the supplied session identifier is correctly formatted.
 3. TAConnect filters the contact list to show the contacts assigned to that session.
 4. TAConnect displays the filtered list of contacts.